wino6687/SWEpy/docs/getting_started.rst

 SWEpy has a range of functionality, but the main use case is obtaining SWE data within a given study region without needing massive amounts of disc space.

-SWEpy needs four key things to be instantiated:
+SWEpy needs two key things to be instantiated:

 1. Upper Left and Lower Right Bounding Coordinates (EASE Grid 2.0 orientation)

+    - These can be entire grid names ("N" = North grid)

+2. Working Directory Path

+If you would like to scrape data from EarthData, SWEpy also needs:

+1. Username and Password for EarthData

-2. Start and End Dates
+2. Start and End Date of Desired Time Series

-3. Working Directory Path

-4. Earthdata username and password

 Basic Use for Scraping Area of Interest Cubes
 ---------------------------------------------